mobi-dlt/mobi-vocab/README.md

 This repo is based on the [W3C traceability vocab](https://github.com/w3c-ccg/traceability-vocab).
 Mobility specific vocabulary and schemas are created based on MOBI standards.
 This repo provides sample verifiable credentials for members who want to implement MOBI standards.

 We encourage contributions meeting the [Contribution Guidelines](CONTRIBUTING.md).
-Detaield License information can be found in [License.md](https://github.com/mobi-dlts/mobi-vocab/blob/main/LICENSE.md)
+Detailed License information can be found in [License.md](https://github.com/mobi-dlts/mobi-vocab/blob/main/LICENSE.md)

 ## Testing